-PO6 The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
-PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+0 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
 PO9 Individual and Team Work : Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
 PO11 Project Management and Finance : Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-• 0 /
+·

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 2 2 3 1 2 1
+CO1 1 1 3 1 1 1

-CO2 1 2 3 1 2 3
+CO2 2 1 3 1 1 1

-CO3 1 2 2 3 1 1 2
+CO3 2 1 1 1 1 3 1 1 1 1

-CO4 2 2 2 3 1 1 2
+CO4 2 1 1 1 3 1 1 2 1

-CO5 2 2 2 3 1 3 3
+CO5 3 1 1 1 1 3 1 1 1 1

-Type Code Artificial Intelligence L-T-P Credits Marks OE BTCS-T-OE-043 Artificial Intelligence 3-0-0 3 100
+Туре Code Artificial Intelligence L-T-P Credits Marks OE BTCS-T-OE-043 Attilicial Interligence 3-0-0 3 100